COVID-19 Immunization Plan

 - Staff in community home support and nursing services

 Vaccines in Phase 3 and Phase 4 will primarily be distributed in five year age increments.
-Monthly breakdowns for dose one are estimates and may change based on vaccine availability.
+Monthly breakdowns for dose 1 are estimates and may change based on vaccine availability.

 Timeline: April to May 2021